Summary:

 |

-thought that this was Bond Falls, and were very disappointed.
-But then
+that this was Bond Falls, and he was very disappointed.
+But then he

-they realized that this was actually river run-off from the nearby dam,
+realized that this was actually river run-off from the nearby dam, thus

 Interestingly, while Bond Falls is a natural waterfall, it has been